Saving Seeds for Sowing a Year Later

 Table of Contents

 Most of the edible things around our homes have an expiration or a use-by date.
-It’s how we know which ingredients are fresh and viable and which are not.
-Just like that, so many other things have an expiration date as well.
-But have you ever thought about whether your seeds are one of those?
+It’s how we know which ingredients are fresh & viable, and which are not.
+Just like that, so many other things have an expiration date too.
+But have you ever thought about whether seeds are one of those things?

 saving vegetable seeds

 Suppose that last year you bought vegetable seeds and you just couldn’t find the time to sow and take care of.
-Then the sowing season passed, and soon you just couldn’t use those seeds.
+Then the sowing season passed and soon, you just couldn’t use those seeds.
 But what if you could use those same seeds next year?
-Not only does that save you money but also ensures that none of your seeds goes to waste.
-Read about seed saving techniques.
+Not only does that save you money but also ensures that none of your seeds go to waste.

 So, the big question is that can you use last year’s seeds?
 Here’s a simple answer: Yes!